ProvableHQ/leo/docs/rfc/001-initial-strings.md

 `'\u{1_____0__F____F______FF__________________________}' == '\u{10FFFF}'`.

-Note that the literal character is assembled by the compiler---for creating literals, there is no need for the circuit to know which code points are disallowed.
+Note that the literal character is assembled by the compiler---for creating literals, there is no need for the struct to know which code points are disallowed.

 The equality operators `==` and `!=` are automatically available for `char`.